|askPauline's Homeschool Info||askPauline's Guide to Homeschooling in PA

 Many home educators have called the PDE about this question, or asked their district to call the PDE.
 In some cases, the PDE has sent a letter to the district on the homeschoolers' behalf, explaining their position.
 There's even a copy of one of these letters on the web, which you can print and use.
 (See my Affidavit Page for the link.)
 In these cases, the school district usually backs down and accepts the affidavit as proof, and the homeschooler does not need to produce a copy of their diploma.

 In some cases, the PDE doesn’t agree with many homeschoolers.
 One example is the format of the log required of home educators.
 The PDE does not feel that the log can simply be a list of books, even though many home educators use this interpretation.
 They believe the law requires a full-blown log, with daily entries.
-In cases like this, where the district and the PDE agree with each other and disagree with you, obviously, the PDE won't be able to help you out.
+In cases like this, if your district and the PDE agree with each other and disagree with you, obviously, the PDE won't be able to help you out.
+(Note - since the October 2014 law change, the log (as well as the rest of the portfolio) is no longer given to the district as part of the end of year paperwork.
+Thus, this particular example no longer applies.
+However, the principle still stands - the PDE is not of much help if they disagree with your interpretation of the law and agree with your district's.)

 By the way, it never hurts to talk to the PDE and get their interpretation.
 You don't have to agree with it, and you don't have to advertise it to your district if you don't agree with it.
 If your interpretation does not agree with the PDE's, you can still write your own letter to your district explaining your position.
 Sometimes this is effective, sometimes not.